List of marine aquarium fish species: Batfish

-Blennies and engineer gobies
+Blennies and the Engineer Goby

 Blennies are popular aquarium fish, and for good reason.
 Most of them are peaceful to other fish, while very aggressive to other blennies which has a similar shape.
 Some blennies are colorful, and many are downright helpful.
 For example, the aptly named Lawnmower Blenny will keep your green algae well trimmed and presentable.
 With the exception of Fang Blennies, Blennies are totally reef safe- in fact a reef environment is really best for them because they can be shy and the intricate rockwork of a reef provides ample hiding spaces.
 They are omnivores and should be fed a varied diet of frozen or live foods and plant matter.
 Blennies do not have teeth or functional jaw, so food must be small enough for them to swallow whole.

 Blennies are often confused with Gobies, but there is an easy way to tell the difference.
 Gobies have two distinct dorsal fins, Blennies have a single dorsal fin that runs the length of their body.
 Also, Gobies' pelvic fins are fused to form a sucker, similar to Remoras.

 The engineer goby is a close relative of cichlids and leaf fishes, the juvenile can often be found in aquarium trade, while the adult is rare.